Green Gravity Unveils Innovative Gravity Energy Storage Facility, Backed by Digital Twin Technology

 In November 2022, Green Gravity entered into a memorandum of understanding with GHD Group to explore new applications for their storage solutions.
 The startup also successfully completed domestic capital raises last year but aims to secure even greater global investment in the near future.

 Highlighting the vast potential of their storage capacity, Green Gravity claims to have identified at least 3 gigawatt-hours (GWh) of potential storage capacity across 175 assessed and suitable sites.
-Swinnterton confidently states, “And that's just in – there is undoubtedly even more capacity available elsewhere.”
+Swinnterton confidently states, “And that's just in Australia – there is undoubtedly even more capacity available elsewhere.”

 Green Gravity's commitment to innovative energy storage solutions showcases the promising advancements being made in the renewable energy sector.
 With their focus on repurposing existing infrastructure and harnessing the power of gravity, the startup is poised to make a significant impact in the global energy landscape.